 This law applies to all employers with fewer than 500 employees (that isn’t a typo- the ordinary federal FMLA only applies to employers with 50 or more employees).
 The law allows the Secretary of Labor to issue regulations to exclude certain health care providers and emergency responders from eligibility and to exempt businesses with fewer than 50 employees if the obligations would jeopardize the viability of the business.
 Since this law becomes effective 15 days from enactment (last night), we do not know if those regulations will be issued before it becomes law.

 The ordinary eligibility provisions for coverage under the FMLA do not apply.
-Employees are covered if they have been employed for at least 30 days – they do not have to meet the ordinary requirement of working at least 1,250 hours with employment of at least 12 consecutive months.
+Employees are covered if they have been employed for at least 30 days – they do not have to meet the ordinary requirement of working at least 1,250 hours with the employment of at least 12 consecutive months.

 To qualify, the employee must be unable to work (or work remotely) because he/she needs to care for his/her minor child if the child’s elementary or secondary school or place of care has been closed or if the child’s regular paid care provider is unavailable because of an emergency declared by a federal, state, or local authority with respect to the coronavirus.